KiloWattDot/KiloWattDot/README.md

-My name is Dorothy Gilchrist and I was born/raised in Atlanta, Georgia where I still currently reside.
+My name is Dorothy Gilchrist, but I like to go by Dot and I was born/raised in Atlanta, Georgia where I still currently reside.
 I have a bachelors degree in Electrical & Electronics Engineering 🎓 from the University of Georgia.
 Go Bulldogs 🐶!
 I'm very enthusiastic about tech, I really enjoy exploring complex problems and finding the most viable solutions ✨.
 I'm currently into Web Development 🕸️ and I am actively interested in engagement within Web 3.0 🌐, Open source projects , DApps, & much more.

 <img align="center" height="250" width="375" alt="" src="5eKX.gif" />